New England States Touring (NEST) Grant

 Process & Deadlines

-Online evaluations must be submitted within one month from the end of the artist engagement to receive reimbursement.
-Read the Requirements & Reports for Grant Recipients section.
+Online reports must be submitted within 40 days from the end of the artist engagement to receive reimbursement.
+Full instructions are in the Requirements & Reports for Grant Recipients section.

 NEFA staff is available for assistance Monday-Friday, 9AM-5PM EST.